gdamjan/prezentacii/portable-services-nix/README.md

 2) Native Systemd service

 Note:
-- I love systemd
+- I love systemd (BSD people can leave now)
 - images, encapsulating all your software solve a problem
 - systemd has a better runtime (than docker)
+  - timers, socket activation, deps and ordering

 ---
 <img data-src="nixpkgs-pr.png">

 Note:
-so I decided to use my newly found Nix powers and contribute
+so I decided to use my newly found Nix powers and contribute the support for building portable services with Nix

 ---
 <!-- .slide: data-background-iframe="https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-portableService" data-preload -->